jrmsy19-glitch/Library-Active-Directory-And-Cisco-Topology/README.md

 **Description**

 This diagram illustrates the logical architecture of the environment.
-The Windows Server 2022 Domain Controller connects to a Cisco Catalyst 3650 Layer 3 Core Switch, which serves as the central point for routing and segmentation between operational zones.
+Utilizing a Cisco Catalyst 3650 Layer 3 Core Switch, which serves as the central point for routing and segmentation between operational zones.

 **Highlights**